Here are the answers to some of the most Frequently Asked Questions our firm receives.

 Q. Should I keep my old tax returns?
 If so, for how long?

-A. Yes, you should keep your old tax returns for at least 7 years.
+A. Yes, generally you should retain old tax returns for at least 5 years.
 When a return contains information pertaining to the basis of property owned, it should be kept until that property is sold.
-One of the benefits of keeping your tax returns from year to year is that you can look at last years return while preparing this years.
-If you do throw out an old return you may fill out form 4506, Request for Copy or Transcript of Tax Form, and send it to the IRS service center where you filed your return.
+One of the benefits of keeping your tax returns from year to year is that you can look at last year’s return while preparing this years.
+If you do throw out an old return you may fill out Form 4506, Request for Copy or Transcript of Tax Form, and send it to the IRS service center where you filed your return.

-Q. What pieces of paper do I need to keep in order to do my taxes?
+Q. What information do I need to keep in order to prepare my income taxes?

 A. Keep detailed records of your income, expenses, and any other information you report on your tax return.
 A good set of records can help you save money when you do your taxes and will be a trusty ally in case you are audited.